Magbeth/Console-chess/README.md

 # Console-chess
 Console chess game

-Logic for pieces and board displaying developed.
+Ready features:
+- Logic for pieces (possible moves, checking for obstacles on the path of move, checking for ally pieces on move endpoint, destroying enemy pieces)
+- Board displaying
+- Castling and checking its availability added
+- Added checking whose move is and swapping turn of move.
+- Board annotations classical for chess (Literal signatures for columns and numeric for rows)

 TODO:
- - ADD Castle and checking possibility for it (king cant go through attacked squares)
+ - checking castle possibility (king cant go through *attacked squares)
- - FIX bug with Pawn (now it can move back)
  - ADD check for check and checkmate
  - ADD check for King moves to not move on attacked square

- (Attacked square - square on which some enemy piece can move on)
+*(Attacked square - square on which some enemy piece can move on)